darren-rose/ansible-docker-pi/README.md

+# ansible-docker-pi

-# ansible role for install docker on raspberry pi
+ansible role for installing docker on raspberry pi's

 #### ansible-playbook